- My FPL

 Item request cannot be made. ×

-The Fayetteville Public Library, in scenic NW Arkansas, is seeking an innovative and collaborative librarian to develop and support customer-oriented library services.
+The Fayetteville Public Library, in scenic NW Arkansas, is seeking an experienced human resources manager.

 GENERAL DESCRIPTION OF POSITION